Second Life UPS Mark II

 Table of Contents

-The Secondlife UPS Mark II was envisioned as a successor to the first secondlife-ups.html model with the general changes as below
+The Secondlife UPS Mark II was envisioned as a successor to the Secondlife UPS Mark I model with the following improvements:

 - increased battery capacity